girafe-ai/ml-course/README.md

 Informal "aggregation" of all topics by previous years students: [file](https://github.com/ml-mipt/ml-mipt/blob/spring_2019/ML_informal_notes.pdf) (in Russian) - useful for fast and furious exam passing

-Also lectures and seminars contains references to more detailed materials on topicks
+Also lectures and seminars contains references to more detailed materials on topics

 ## Docker image